-- 1. Representatives of States Parties, together with alternates, advisers, technical experts and secretaries of their delegations, at meetings convened by the OPCW, shall, without prejudice to any other privileges and immunities which they may enjoy, while exercising their functions and during their journeys to and from the place of the meeting, enjoy the following privileges and immunities: - (a) immunity from personal arrest or detention;
+- 1. Representatives of States Parties, together with alternates, advisers, technical experts and secretaries of their delegations, at meetings convened by the OPCW, shall, without prejudice to any other privileges and immunities which they may enjoy, while exercising their functions and during their journeys to and from the place of the meeting, enjoy the following privileges and immunities: - (a) immunity from personal arrest or detention, in respect of acts committed in the course of fulfilling their duties;

-- (b) immunity from legal process of any kind in respect of words spoken or written and all acts done by them, in their official capacity; such immunity shall continue to be accorded, notwithstanding that the persons concerned may no longer be engaged in the performance of such functions; - (c) inviolability for all papers, documents and official material; - (d) the right to use codes and to dispatch or receive papers, correspondence or official material by courier or in sealed bags; - (e) exemption in respect of themselves and their spouses from immigration restrictions, alien registration or national service obligations while they are visiting or passing through the State Party in the exercise of their functions; - (f) the same facilities with respect to currency or exchange restrictions as are accorded to representatives of foreign governments on temporary official missions; - (g) the same immunities and facilities in respect of their personal baggage as are accorded to members of comparable rank of diplomatic missions. - 2.
-Where the incidence of any form of taxation depends upon residence, periods during which the persons designated in paragraph 1 of this Article may be present in the territory of the Republic of Panama for the discharge of their duties shall not be considered as periods of residence. - 3.
+- (b) immunity from legal process of any kind in respect of words spoken or written and all acts done by them, in their official capacity; such immunity shall continue to be accorded, notwithstanding that the persons concerned may no longer be engaged in the performance of such functions; - (c) inviolability for all papers, documents and official material; - (d) the right to use codes and to dispatch or receive papers, correspondence or official material by courier or in sealed bags; - (e) exemption in respect of themselves and their spouses from immigration restrictions, alien registration or national service obligations while they are visiting or passing through Georgia in the exercise of their functions; - (f) the same facilities with respect to currency or exchange restrictions as are accorded to representatives of foreign governments on temporary official missions; - (g) the same immunities and facilities in respect of their personal baggage as are accorded to members of comparable rank of diplomatic missions. - 2.
+Where the incidence of any form of taxation depends upon residence, periods during which the persons designated in paragraph 1 of this Article may be present in the territory of Georgia for the discharge of their duties shall not be considered as periods of residence. - 3.
 The privileges and immunities are accorded to the persons designated in paragraph 1 of this Article in order to safeguard the independent exercise of their functions in connection with the OPCW and not for the personal benefit of the individuals themselves.
-It is the duty of all persons enjoying such privileges and immunities to observe in all other respects the laws and regulations of the Republic of Panama. - 4.
-The provisions of paragraphs 1 and 2 of this Article are not applicable in relation to a person who is a national of the Republic of Panama.
+It is the duty of all persons enjoying such privileges and immunities to observe in all other respects the legislation of Georgia. - 4.
+The provisions of paragraphs 1 and 2 of this Article are not applicable in relation to a person who is a national of Georgia.